For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 The profession of data analysis is gaining momentum for several reasons.
 First, the amount of data available to organizations has grown exponentially in recent years, creating a need for professionals who can make sense of it.
 Second, advancements in technology, such as big data and machine learning, have made it easier and more efficient to analyze data.
 Finally, businesses are realizing the importance of making data-driven decisions to remain competitive in today’s market.

-Here are 10 essential skills for data analysts to have in 2023:
+Here are 10 essential skills for data analysts:

 1. Data Visualization: